 Waste water systems are connected to Local Authority sewers.
-Food, fat, wet wipes (of any sort), waste chemicals and environmentally damaging or toxic substances must not be poured into waste water systems (via sinks, basins, baths, showers, toilets or external drains, e.g. under rainwater downpipes).
+Food (especially coffee grounds, and oils/fat), wet wipes (of any sort), waste chemicals and environmentally damaging or toxic substances must not be poured into waste water systems (via sinks, basins, baths, showers, toilets or external drains, e.g. under rainwater downpipes).
 It is your personal responsibility to dispose of such waste safely and correctly.
 Penalties will be levied where blockages to basins, toilets or showers have been caused by putting inappropriate materials into them.